dutronlabs/redicrypt/README.md

 ## Acknowlegements

-This work is inspired based on the crypt project, by Kelsey Hightower. [ Link to Crypt ](http://xordataexchange.github.io/crypt/)
+This work is inspired based on the crypt project, by XOR Data Exchange. [ Link to Crypt ](http://xordataexchange.github.io/crypt/)